 How to configure the Microsoft Distributed Transaction Coordinator (MSDTC) on Linux

-This article describes how to configure the Microsoft Distributed Transaction Coordinator (MSTDC) on Linux.
-MSDTC support on Linux was introduced in SQL Server 2019 preview.
+This article describes how to configure the Microsoft Distributed Transaction Coordinator (MSDTC) on Linux.

 Distributed transactions are enabled on SQL Server on Linux by introducing MSDTC and RPC endpoint mapper functionality within SQL Server.
 By default, an RPC endpoint-mapping process listens on port 135 for incoming RPC requests and provides registered components information to remote requests.
 Remote requests can use the information returned by endpoint mapper to communicate with registered RPC components, such as MSDTC services.
 A process requires super user privileges to bind to well-known ports (port numbers less than 1024) on Linux.
 To avoid starting SQL Server with root privileges for the RPC endpoint mapper process, system administrators must use iptables to create Network Address Translation to route traffic on port 135 to SQL Server's RPC endpoint-mapping process.

-SQL Server 2019 introduces two configuration parameters for the mssql-conf utility.
+MSDTC uses two configuration parameters for the mssql-conf utility:

 |network.rpcport||The TCP port that the RPC endpoint mapper process binds to.|